-- PLA credit may be awarded when the student has successfully completed the ACC Admissions process. - Submit official scores to the ACC Admissions and Registrar's Office.
+- Successfully complete the ACC admissions process. - Submit official scores to the ACC Admissions and Registrar's Office.
 Note: CLEP exams are available at ACC.
-Students do not have to request submission of scores to the admissions office if taking the exam at ACC. - Complete the PLA application and submit to the Registrar's office for review and approval. - Students will be notified by the Registrar's office once credit has been transcribed.
+Students do not have to request submission of scores to the admissions office if taking the exam at ACC.

+- Complete the PLA application and submit directly to the Registrar's office for review and approval. - Students will be notified by the Registrar's office once credit has been transcribed.